majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/README.md

 If the pipeline fails, check the  [troubleshooting docs](https://nf-co.re/docs/usage/troubleshooting/)  and ask for help on the nf-core Slack channel for that particular pipeline (see  [https://nf-co.re/join](https://nf-co.re/join)).

 ### Acknowledgment
-The rnaseq protcol in this repository are based on a [guide from the Ottawa Bioinformatics Core Facility](https://gitlab.com/ohri/obcf-documentation/-/blob/a6394dbc256054447e1a3478e8503b4e16f0f762/Files/nfcore-rnaseq-graham-HOWTO.md) that I redeveloped specifically for the Kothary Lab operations/experiments and to account for the changes in the Nextflow nf-core system at the time.
+The rnaseq protcol in this repository are based on a [guide from the Ottawa Bioinformatics Core Facility (as of Aug.
+21)](https://gitlab.com/ohri/obcf-documentation/-/blob/a6394dbc256054447e1a3478e8503b4e16f0f762/Files/nfcore-rnaseq-graham-HOWTO.md) that I redeveloped specifically for the Kothary Lab operations/experiments and to account for the changes in the Nextflow nf-core system at the time.